 Eric Satie the composer also lived there, and there’s a room dedicated to him.
 On the second floor, you’ll find an exact replica of the studio of Valadon and her son Utrillo.

 While you’re there, pop into Moulin Rouge.
 The Post-Impressionist painter Henri Toulouse-Lautrec frequented this boozy haunt every night.
 He enshrined the buzzing place and its colorful denizens in many art works.

 After the museum, head to Montmartre Cemetery.
-Though most Paris visitors head to Pere Lachaise Cemetery, Montmartre Cemetery is also charming.
-There, you'll find the graves of Impressionist painters Edgar Degas, Paul Signac, Maurice Utrillo, and Eva Gonzalez.
-You can also artistic luminaries such as Gustave Moreau, Emile Zola, and Dalida.
+This is where you’ll find the graves of the Impressionist painters Edgar Degas, Paul Signac, Maurice Utrillo, and Eva Gonzalez.
+You can also pay homage to artistic luminaries such as Gustave Moreau, Emile Zola, and Dalida.

 Day 1 Afternoon

 The Musée d’Orsay is the jackpot of Impressionist art.
 The museum has the world’s largest collection of Impressionist and Post-Impressionist art, including many works by the movements’ most revered figures — Renoir, Monet, Degas, Pissarro, Sisley, etc.